 Every Tuesday afternoon my twins have drama class until 6pm.
-Between dropping them off, picking them up and spending time with my youngest, I don’t have a lot of time for dinner prep.
+Between dropping them off, picking them up and spending time with my youngest, I don't have a lot of time for dinner prep.
 Enter my crockpot.
 If you have ever cooked with a crockpot then you know how it just simplifies the entire dinner prep process.
 I get this Mexican Crockpot Chicken prepared around 2pm when my kids are at school.
 It takes just minutes to get all the ingredients in the pot.
 Then I set it on high and contnue with my day.
 When we get home from drama practice we have a delicious meal that was easy to prepare.
 For more crockpot options, be sure to check out our Slow Cooker Chicken and Stuffing as well as all of our family friendly recipes.
+Be sure to also check out our Crockpot Hawaiian BBQ Chicken.

 One of my favorite things about this crockpot chicken recipe is that it can be made with just six ingredients.
 That's it!
 You start out with just four ingredients - chicken, salsa, corn and black beans.